kundupro/GENMETA/README.md

 ### Basic setting######
 #######################

-#number of covariates in the full model
+#---number of covariates in the full model---#
 d.X = 3

-#mean vector of the covariates
+#---mean vector of the covariates---#
 mu = matrix(rep(0,d.X), nrow=d.X)

-# correlation coefficient of the covariates.
+#--- correlation coefficient of the covariates---#
 r1 = 0.3
 r2 = 0.6
 r3 = 0.1

-# covariance matrix of the covariates
+#--- covariance matrix of the covariates---#
 Sigma = matrix(
   c(1, r1, r2,
     r1, 1, r3,